atomikui/atomikui-core/README.md

 import '@alaneicker/atomik-ui/dist/styles/main.min.css';
 ```

-#### 3. Install and Import the Sass Utilities Package (Optional)
+#### 3. Install and Import the Sass Utilities Abstracts (Optional)

-The Sass Utilities package contains utility classes, functions, mixins, variables, and colors that can be used in you project.
+The Sass Utilities package contains functions, mixins, variables, and 192 colors that can be used in you project.

 [https://www.npmjs.com/package/@alaneicker/sass-utilities](https://www.npmjs.com/package/@alaneicker/sass-utilities)